-RESPIRATORY CARE (THERAPY) (RESA-AS/RESP-AS)
+RESPIRATORY CARE (RESA-AS/RESP-AS)

-AREA OF CONCENTRATION: The purpose of this program is to prepare students to become advanced level respiratory therapists by obtaining the Registered Respiratory Therapist (RRT) credential.
+AREA OF CONCENTRATION:

+The purpose of this program is to prepare students to become registered respiratory therapists by obtaining the National Board of Respiratory Care (RRT) credential.
 Program graduates will be eligible for licensure required for the practice of respiratory therapy in any state nationally.
-Respiratory therapists are employed in hospitals, rehabilitation facilities, sleep disorders clinics, pulmonary function labs, hyperbaric chambers, skilled nursing facilities, and home health agencies.
+Respiratory therapists are employed in hospitals, rehabilitation facilities, sleep disorder clinics, pulmonary function labs, hyperbaric chambers, skilled nursing facilities, and home health agencies.